testfairy/docs/docs/051_Platforms/90_Lumberyard.md

 On the *Getting Started* page, enable the following items.

-* Google Play APK Expansion Library
+* Compile the game code
-* Google Play Licensing Library
+* Compile the engine and asset pipeline
-* Android SDK Platform-Tools
+* Compile the Lumberyard Editor and tools
-* Android SDK Tools
+* Compile for Android devices

 On the *Required Software* section, install and configure paths for the following items.